 The Social Media channels such as Facebook and Twitter now also offer paid advertisement that can deliver good results often at a lower cost.
 But social media pages can be effective marketing.
 The channel itself maybe free but there is effort involved in running successful social media channels.

 Pay-Per-Click (PPC) campaigns using one of the shopping portals can also help drive qualified opportunities to your business.

 Google Merchant Centre allows you to deliver a product feed directly from your website that will deliver product ad tiles during search.

 The benefit of these portals is that they have a higher than average digital marketing spend and often a higher search engine ranking so they can get exposure that you might not be able to get.

 If you are a small business looking for local customers then take advantage of Google Local a free service.
 Local search is becoming increasingly more important for small business.

-This is a “Purchase First” Media selection Strategy.
-Dynamic Creative believe in a reverse funnel approach to digital advertising.
+This is a “Purchase First” media selection Strategy.
+Online Marketing Gurus believe in a reverse funnel approach to digital advertising.
 Get sales “in the door” or “through your shopping cart” via Shopping, then Search Ads, before prospecting for out of market customers through display and video ads.